Grimm-Aerospace/GrimmCore/Content/Extras/README.txt

 ====

 1) add remaining experiments for BDB/Kerbalism
-2) fix AGTV experiments and their overlap with non-AGTV
 3) add MKS tank types for B9
 4) convert remaining USI mods from FS to B9PS